cloudtruth/terraform-provider-cloudtruth/README.md

 Then commit the changes to `go.mod` and `go.sum`.

-## Using the provider

-To run the provider locally, run `make install` from the repository root.
-Note that this currently only works on Linux.
-See the `.tf` files in the examples directory.
-Note that you may need to modify the path and version fields in your provider block to target your locally installed instance.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).